space-engineers-hf/SequentialScript/docs/README.md

 **Issue 1**

-Script execution terminated, script is too complex.
+*Message:* Script execution terminated, script is too complex.
 Please edit and rebuild script.

-Occurs when the command has too many instructions.
+*Description:* Occurs when the command has too many instructions.